SPHEREx Pre-Perihelion Mapping of $\mathrm{H_2O}$, $\mathrm{CO_2}$, and $\mathrm{CO}$ in Interstellar Object 3I/ATLAS: Conclusions and Future Work

-Registration and co-adding of dozens of scattered light continuum images at 1.0 - 1.5 um produced a high S/N ratio image consistent with a stellar point source of no extension.
+Registration and co-adding of dozens of scattered light continuum images at $\range{1.0}{1.5} \um$ produced a high S/N ratio image consistent with a stellar point source of no extension.
 The same images were used to create a lightcurve, for which variability $\lesssim 15 \pct$ was seen from beginning to end of the observing period.
-The absolute brightness of 3I at 1.0 - 1.5 um is consistent with a nucleus of effective radius R\textsubscript{nuc} $\lesssim$ 2.5 km, as reported by HST (Jewitt+ 2025) surrounded by a 100 times brighter coma.
-The SPHEREx spectral continuum measured over 2 weeks is highly consistent with the continuum reported by JWST during its single visit to the object on 06 Aug 2025 (Cordiner et al. 2025).
-The 1.5-4.0 um continuum structure shows a strong feature commensurate with water ice + refractory organics absorption.
-The overall shape of this reflectance continuum is very similar to that reported for the cliff-type KBOs by Pinilla-Alonso, N., Brunetto, R., De Prá, M.N. \textit{et al.} 2025, “A JWST/DiSCo-TNOs portrait of the primordial Solar System through its trans-Neptunian objects”, \textit{Nat Astron} \textbf{9}, 230.
+The absolute brightness of \atlas\ at $\range{1.0}{1.5}\um$ is consistent with a nucleus of effective radius $R_\mathrm{nuc} \lesssim 2.5 \unit{km}$, as reported by HST \citep{2025ApJ...990L...2J} surrounded by a 100 times brighter coma.
+The \spherex\ spectral continuum measured over 2 weeks is highly consistent with the continuum reported by JWST during its single visit to the object on 06 Aug 2025 \citep{2025ApJ...991L..43C}.
+The $\range{1.5}{4.0} \um$ continuum structure shows a strong feature commensurate with water ice + refractory organics absorption.
+The overall shape of this reflectance continuum is very similar to that reported for the cliff-type KBOs by \citep{2025NatAs...9..230P}

-The August \spherex observations provided the first detection of strong $\co_2$ emission from the comet into a giant extended surrounding coma, proving that $\co_2$ sublimation from large icy coma grains is the main driver for the observed outgassing activity and explaining its extended morphology as the product of $\co_2$ gas sublimation that was undetectable in the first reported UVIS characterizations of the object.
-The moderate observed water gas production rate can be explained as an object just coming in from the cold depths of interstellar space that was observed at r\textsubscript{h} = 3.2 au from the Sun outside the water ice line.
+The August \spherex\ observations provided the first detection of strong $\co_2$ emission from the comet into a giant extended surrounding coma, proving that $\co_2$ sublimation from large icy coma grains is the main driver for the observed outgassing activity and explaining its extended morphology as the product of $\co_2$ gas sublimation that was undetectable in the first reported UVIS characterizations of the object.
+The moderate observed water gas production rate can be explained as an object just coming in from the cold depths of interstellar space that was observed at $r_\mathrm{hel} = 3.2 \au$ from the Sun outside the water ice line.